simonerigoni/salary_exploration/README.md

 ## Introduction

-The idea is to automatically search on [payscale.com](https://www.payscale.com/) the salary for a list of jobs in different countries and visulize the results with a Dash web application.
+The idea is to automatically search on [payscale.com](https://www.payscale.com/) the salary for a list of jobs in different countries and visualize the results with a Dash web application.

 ## Software and Libraries